scriptless/mongodb-backup-s3/aws-deploy/README.md

 Unless you changed the cron schedule, the job will run once per day.
 You'll find the backups in the S3 bucket you defined.
 You can see logs from the job output in the *Logs* section of CloudWatch.
 You can see the task we created under the *Scheduled Tasks* tab for the cluster you created.

+# Troubleshooting

+## Scheduled task doesn't run and can't be edited in web console
+This can be frustrating because there are no logs and no errors, there's no nothing happening.

+The role that gets generated automatically when you configure a schedule ECS task via the web console works correctly but if you followed all the steps above on an account that didn't have the IAM roles existing and you had to manually create them, then you might have missed some of the steps (that page is hard to read correctly).

+The best indicator that you're experiencing this issue is when you try to edit the scheduled task using the web console and the first step of performing the update is "Create role".
+This first step fails (goes red) but then nothing happens in the web console.
+If you experience this, the following steps will fix this.

+Make sure to read the "To check for the CloudWatch Events IAM role in the IAM console" section on [this page](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/CWE_IAM_role.html).
+It tells you how to edit the *trust relationship* to trust `events.amazonsaws.com` instead of the `ecs-tasks.amazonaws.com` that happens by default.

+Once you've changed that trust relationship, things should start working.